Skip to main content

 These tutorials cover the basics of creating messaging applications using RabbitMQ.

-You need to have the RabbitMQ server installed to go through the tutorials, please see the installation guide or use the Docker image.
+You need to have the RabbitMQ server installed to go through the tutorials, please see the installation guide or use the community Docker image.

 Executable versions of these tutorials are open source, as is this website.